tig/mcec/docs/documentation.md

 1. Create a Windows shortcut to `MCEControl.exe` (found in `C:\Program Files (x86)\Kindel Systems\MCE Controller` by default).
 2. Put the shortcut file into the Windows Startup Folder (`C:\Users\[User Name]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`).

-Run multiple instances of **MCEC** by simply copying the `MCE Controller.exe` and `log4net.dll` from the insallation directory to another directory.
+Run multiple instances of **MCEC** by simply copying the contents of the isntallation directory to another directory.
 Each copy will then have its own independent `.settings`, `.commands`, and `.log` files.

 ## Closing